 I know what you’re thinking — what about the meaty bride from earlier?
 Well, I can guarantee she had no more than two slices of beef that day.

 My takeaway from this is the following: Japan certainly needs to work on its fat-shaming culture, as well as its questionable views on foreign women’s bodies.
 However, there are many aspects of Japanese food culture that we could all learn from.

 On the whole, relationships with food in Japan don’t appear to be as toxic and fraught as they are in Western societies.

-> I have often felt inspired by the eating habits of Japanese friends which have taught me to appreciate food more, stop overindulging and stop cooking carbonaras, drunk, at 3am.
+I have often felt inspired by the eating habits of Japanese friends which have taught me to appreciate food more, to stop overindulging and to stop cooking carbonaras, drunk, at 3am.